oldkingcone/Albert/README.md

     1. Teach the AI to recognize honeypots and docker containers, and to avoid them at all costs.
     2. Also teach the AI to help with fuzzing to bypass WAF/IDS.
 8. DPKT for network level attacks such as, DNS Poisoning, ARP Poisoning, etc.
+9. Persistent:
+    1. Adding modules to be dropped onto a target system, for extended control through the penetration test.
 ---